dgkontopoulos/dgkontopoulos.github.io/_pages/about.md

 <font size = "3.5">
 Hello there!
-My name is Dimitrios - Georgios Kontopoulos and I am an <b>evolutionary biologist</b>, mainly focusing on how temperature changes influence biological systems.
+My name is Dimitrios - Georgios Kontopoulos and I am an <b>evolutionary biologist</b>, focusing on how biological systems respond to environmental changes.

 <br><br>
 I started my studies with a BSc in Molecular Biology and Genetics from the